AaronBalint/betaflight/README.md

 ![Betaflight](docs/assets/images/betaflightplan.png)

-**This fork of Betaflight provides a robust flight plan mode suitable for multi-rotor craft with low cost GPS units.**
+**This fork of Betaflight provides a robust flight plan mode suitable for multi-rotor craft with GPS and no compass.**

 **Features:**
 - Unified algorithm for GPS rescue and Flight plan modes.